idaholab/mastodon/doc/content/help/faq.md

 JOBS=8 ./moose/scripts/update_and_rebuild_libmesh.sh
 ```

-The number `8` above is the number of processors.
+The number `8` above is the number of processors and can be changed to a different value.

-#### How to run MASTODON on an INL high performance computing account?
+#### 3. How to run MASTODON on an INL high performance computing account?

 There are several steps in this process: